reciprocity/zen-ui/docs/components-guidelines.md

 `xs`, `sm`, `md`, `lg`, `xl`, `2xl`,...

 ### Padding properties
-Padding prop of each component should always default to `none`!
-Consumers should be aware of introducing additional paddings.
+Paddings and spacings should always be set to match design out of the box.
+Contrary outer margins (spacing between components) should always default to 0!
+To determine what is inner padding and what is outer margin:
+- If we add some background color to the component.
+If particular spacing should also have this bg color, it is padding.
+If spacing should have bg color of component's background, it is margin.

 ## Writing stories
 Template for a new component's story page can be found here: